sbx-bnagle/ALCF-AR2022/03_community/educational-outreach-activities.md

 {% include media-img.html
    source= "AI-Training.jpg"
-   caption= "Undergraduate and graduate students from across the country attended the ALCF’s eight-part training series, Intro to AI-Driven Science on Supercomputers, to learn the fundamentals of using AI and supercomputers for scientific research.." credit= "Name A. Name"
+   caption= "Undergraduate and graduate students from across the country attended the ALCF’s eight-part training series, Intro to AI-Driven Science on Supercomputers, to learn the fundamentals of using AI and supercomputers for scientific research."
 %}

 # Hour of Code